LeoManeein/UGA-Geoguessr/packages/uga-geoguessr/README.md

 ### Really helpful example code

-Since the react section of this course is literally tought from a udemy course heres all the example code from that course [Uduemy course code that the professor uses](https://github.com/academind/react-complete-guide-code/tree/master)
+Since the react section of this course is literally taught from a udemy course heres all the example code from that course [Uduemy course code that the professor uses](https://github.com/academind/react-complete-guide-code/tree/master)

 ### Other recommendations